MicrosoftDocs/Advertising-docs/BingAds/bulk-service/keyvaluepairofstringstring.md

 ---
-title: KeyValuePairOfstringstring Data Object ms.service: bing-ads-bulk-service ms.topic: article
+title: KeyValuePairOfstringstring Data Object - Bulk ms.service: bing-ads-bulk-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: The list of key and value strings for forward compatibility to avoid otherwise breaking changes when new elements are added in the current API version.
 ---
-# KeyValuePairOfstringstring Data Object
+# KeyValuePairOfstringstring Data Object - Bulk
 The list of key and value strings for forward compatibility to avoid otherwise breaking changes when new elements are added in the current API version.

 ## Syntax